Implementing an Artificial Neural Network in Pure Java (No external dependencies).

 This is not an efficient implementation of a neural network, but my intention was to convey an intuitive understanding of machine learning concepts and have the ability to communicate them into code.

 Did you find this article helpful?
-Did you spotted any mistake?
+Did you spot any mistake?
 (Possibly, because this is my first article and English is not my primary language).
 Have opinion/comments?
-Drop them bellow.
+Drop them below.